NetComposer/nksip/doc/reference/configuration.md

-# Configuration
+# NkSIP and SipApps Configuration

-NkSIP has two types of configuration options:
+NkSIP has groups types of configuration options:
 * Global configuration options.
 They are defined as standard Erlang environment variables for `nksip` application, and all of them has a default value.
 Any started SipApp can override most of them.
 * SiApp configuration options.
 They are defined when starting the SipApp calling `nksip:start/4`